Cloud Services

 Use the BYO deployment API

 Alternatively, you can post the record from the BYODeployment using supported APIs.
-To find out more, click the following link: DevOps Intelligence API Integration.
 Ensure that the fields

 environment